vinakey/vinakey.github.io/README.md

 - [ ] Spell check
 - [ ] Typing suggestion

-## Deployment

-The project is set up to be automatically deployed to GitHub Pages on push to the main branch.
-The workflow is defined in `.github/workflows/static.yml`.

 ## License

 This project is licensed under the GNU General Public License.
 See the [LICENSE](LICENSE) file for details.